Ishanoshada/Soundarya-Lahari-Mantra-Finder/README.md

 - **Multilingual Support:** On-demand translation of content into multiple languages, including English, Sinhala, Tamil, Hindi, and Malayalam, powered by the Gemini API.
 - **Scientific Research Summaries:** Bridges the gap between ancient wisdom and modern science with a dedicated section summarizing key research papers on the effects of mantra meditation.
 - **Comprehensive Meditation Guides:** In-depth guides on various meditation practices, including Buddhist techniques like **Mettā Bhāvanā** (Loving-Kindness), **Vipassanā** (Insight), and **Dasa Kasina** (Ten Wholes), as well as Hindu practices like **Vedic Mantra Meditation** and **Prāṇāyāma** (Vedic Breathing).
-- **Immersive UI/UX:** A beautifully designed, responsive interface with full-screen modes, audio feedback, and ambient background music to create a serene and focused user experience.
+- **Immersive UI/UX:** A beautifully designed, responsive interface with full-screen modes, audio feedback, and ambient background music to create a serene and focused user experience, including a dynamic dark theme for specific sections.

 <p align="center">
   <a href="#introduction--vision">Introduction</a> •